mitas1/physical-based-animations/README.md

 - darwin
 - windows

+_Disclaimer: cross-building is possible but not recommended as it requires more time and creates a lot of problems along the way.
+It requires appropriate gcc cross compilers for target platform which are difficult to find and set up._

 For cross-building to all platforms use `make build` with `CC_LINUX`, `CC_DARWIN`, `CC_WINDOWS` environment variables.

 It is also possible to change the target architecture with `ARCH_LINUX`, `ARCH_DARWIN`, `ARCH_WINDOWS` environment variables.